On February 19, the Buckley Institute is hosting a Firing Line debate on Assisted Suicide.

 Firing Line Debate: Assisted Suicide

-On February 19, the Buckley Institute is hosting a debate on assisted suicide with Patient Rights Action Fund's Matt Vallière and Penn State's Megan Wright.
+On February 19, the Buckley Institute hosted a Firing Line debate on assisted suicide featuring Patient Rights Action Fund's Matt Valliere and Penn State's Megan Wright.

 Date & Time